lclarfel/codym-analysis/README.md

 The CODYM is a Markov-based model of conversational dynamics based on the binarized length of speaker turns.
 CODYM analysis offers a robust methodology for examining information flow between conversational participants in a variety of contexts.

-The nodes of a *k*-order CODYM represent the binarized lenghts of the previous *k* turns.
+The nodes of a *k*-order CODYM represent the binarized lengths of the previous *k* turns.
 Edges of the model represent the length of the current turn.
-Models are populated with the frequency of occurrance of each state/transition in all turns in a corpus (or any specified subset thereof).
+Models are populated with the frequency of occurrence of each state/transition in all turns in a corpus (or any specified subset thereof).
 In the 2-order and 3-order models below, **S** represents a short turn and **L** represents a long turn.

 ![CODYM example](CODYMs.png "CODYM example")
 |:--:|